 There are several ways to find a home care provider that can address your needs.
 Some refer to their services as in-home care or at home care, or non-medical home care.

 A good place to start would be to ask any friends or family members if they’ve ever hired a caregiver.
 Personal referrals are always helpful.
 Directories and books such as the yellow pages will also point you in the right direction what providers are located close by.

 Remember that trusting the care of a loved one to a stranger is a large risk, screen thoroughly, and ask for plenty of references when interviewing potential providers.

 What is the difference between home care and home health care?

-Home care is a broad term used to describe several forms of care provided in-home.
-It covers personal care (bathing, dressing, grooming), homemaking services (light housekeeping & chores) & companionship services.
+- Home care is a broad term used to describe several forms of care provided in-home.
+It covers personal care (bathing, dressing, grooming), homemaking services (light housekeeping and chores), and companionship services.

-Home health care provides medical care in the home.
-Several examples are therapy (physical, occupational & speech therapy), infusion services, wound treatment & medication management.
+- Home health care provides medical care in the home.
+Several examples are therapy (physical, occupational and speech therapy), infusion services, wound treatment, and medication management.